Active ingredient

 I AM STARTING TREATMENT WITH EPILIM INJECTION

-If this is the first time you have been prescribed Epilim Injection your doctor will have explained the risks to an unborn child if you become pregnant.
-Once you are able to have a baby, you will need to make sure you use an effective method of birth control (contraception) without interruption throughout your treatment with Epilim Injection.
+If this is the first time you have been prescribed Epilim Injection your specialist will have explained the risks to an unborn child if you become pregnant.
+Once you are able to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Epilim Injection.
+Talk to your doctor or family planning clinic if you need advice on birth control (contraception).

 Key messages: